Briojas/CL-EA-MQTT-Relay/README.md

 This template shows basic usecases of an external adapter connecting a Smart Contract to an MQTT Broker.
 It can be ran locally, or in Docker.

 ## External Adapter Setup
-1. Download and unzip the repo.
+1. Download and unzip the repo
 2. Install dependencies:
   ```
   pipenv install